BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

    :ivar skipped_array_mask: List[bool].
 Booleans, one per column, that indicate whether or not to skip importing each created :ref:`DataArray <DataArray>`.
    :ivar tuple_dims: List[int].
 The tuple dimensions for the created  :ref:`DataArrays <DataArray>`.
    :ivar headers_line: Int.
 The line number of the file that has the headers listed on a single line.
 ONE (1) based indexing.
-   :ivar header_mode: 'cx.ReadCSVData.HeaderMode.'.
-Can be one of 'cx.ReadCSVData.HeaderMode.Line' or 'cx.ReadCSVData.HeaderMode.Custom'.
+   :ivar header_mode: 'cx.ReadCSVDataParameter.HeaderMode.'.
+Can be one of 'cx.ReadCSVDataParameter.HeaderMode.Line' or 'cx.ReadCSVDataParameter.HeaderMode.Custom'.

 .. code:: python

    data_structure = cx.DataStructure()

    # Example File has 7 columns to import
-   read_csv_data = cx.ReadCSVData()
+   read_csv_data = cx.ReadCSVDataParameter()
    read_csv_data.input_file_path = "/tmp/test_csv_data.csv"
    read_csv_data.start_import_row = 2
    read_csv_data.delimiters = [',']